cockroachdb/docs/CONTRIBUTING.md

     <div id="toc"></div>
     ```

 -   By default, the toc panel is 300px wide.
-To change this, add the following bit of styling to the page as well, adjusting the `max-width` as appropriate:
+To change this, add the following bit of styling to the page, adjusting the `max-width` as appropriate:

     ``` html
     <style>